-Cutting - Missing class without a valid excuse is discouraged because make-up classes will not be offered without a documented medical excuse.
+Cutting - Missing class without a valid excuse is discouraged because make-up classes pose difficulties.

-Athletics - Participation in athletic events will not be considered a legitimate excuse for missing class.
+Athletics - Participation in athletic events will not ordinarily be considered a legitimate excuse for missing class.
 Athletes who have practice sessions or contests in the afternoons should try to take a morning section of the course to avoid conflicts.
-Student athletes who are away during an exam must arrange to have the exam proctored at the away location.

-Making Up Excused Absences - Any class period missed for which there is a legitimate documented excuse must be made up at a time arranged for in advance.
+Making Up Excused Absences - Any class period missed for which there is a legitimate excuse must be made up at a time arranged for in advance.